Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Abstract

 \section{Abstract}

 Open-world Relation Extraction (OpenRE) has recently garnered significant attention.
-However, existing approaches tend to oversimplify the problem by assuming that all unlabeled texts belong to novel classes, thereby limiting the practicality of these methods.
+However, existing approaches tend to oversimplify the problem by assuming that all instances of unlabeled data belong to novel classes, thereby limiting the practicality of these methods.
 We argue that the OpenRE setting should be more aligned with the characteristics of real-world data.
-Specifically, we propose two key improvements: (a) unlabeled data should encompass known and novel classes, including hard-negative instances; and (b) the set of novel classes should represent long-tail relation types.
-Furthermore, we observe that popular relations such as titles and locations can often be implicitly inferred through specific patterns, while long-tail relations tend to be explicitly expressed in sentences.
-Motivated by these insights, we present a novel method called \our (\textbf{K}nown and \textbf{No}vel \textbf{R}elation \textbf{D}iscovery), which effectively classifies explicitly and implicitly expressed relations from known and novel classes within unlabeled data.
-Experimental evaluations on several Open-world RE benchmarks demonstrate that \our consistently outperforms other existing methods, achieving significant performance gains.
+Specifically, we propose two key improvements: (a) unlabeled data should encompass known and novel classes, including negative instances; and (b) the set of novel classes should represent long-tail relation types.
+Furthermore, we observe that popular relations can often be implicitly inferred through specific patterns, while long-tail relations tend to be explicitly expressed.
+Motivated by these insights, we present a method called \our (\textbf{K}nown and \textbf{No}vel \textbf{R}elation \textbf{D}iscovery), which effectively classifies explicitly and implicitly expressed relations from known and novel classes within unlabeled data.
+Experimental evaluations on several Open-world RE benchmarks demonstrate that \our consistently outperforms existing methods, achieving significant gains.